Skip to content

 • Tupperware containers are easiest for when they are little.

-• Butterfly enclosure are great for larger caterpillars so they have a perfect place to hang before pupating and plenty of room to dry their wet wings after eclosing.
+• Butterfly enclosures are great for larger caterpillars so they have a perfect place to hang before pupating and plenty of room to dry their wet wings after eclosing.

 Spicebush swallowtail butterfly inside black mesh butterfly enclosure.